-A landscape plan as outlined in Appendix "A" shall be submitted with the application for construction.
+A landscape plan as outlined in Appendix "A" may be submitted at a later date when the final property grade has been established.
 All landscape construction shall be completed within the allowable construction period.
 Landscape plans must meet the following minimum criteria to be approved: 1.)
 The entire foundation of the home (except areas of egress) shall be screened with evergreen plant material.
 2.)
 All plant beds shall be mulched with pine bark, pine straw, hardwood or cypress mulch 3.)
 The ARC reserves the right to accept or reject any landscape plan based on its sole discretion.
 Native plants are preferred.
 Plants for screening should be appropriate and of sufficient size and spacing to ensure an adequate buffer within three to five years.
 Utility areas must be screened or incorporated into the garden so as not to be visible from adjoining property.